HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2019-03-07-Google-Authenticator-In-PowerShell.md

 You can scan the QR code in the app to add your new token.

-Once you have the secret, you can generate the current PIN code for it:
+Once you have the secret code, either generating your own (for fun) or taken from a real website's QR code for your account, you can generate the current PIN code for it:

 ```powershell
 PS C:\> $Secret | Get-GoogleAuthenticatorPin | Format-List